 IHC Service Webcast Information Session

-The Department of Education and Training hosted an In Home Care Services Webcast Information Session on 22 May 2018 to help services understand what they need to do to ensure they and their families transition to the Child Care Subsidy and learn more about the refined In Home Care service type starting on 2 July 2018.
+The Department of Education and Training hosted an In Home Care Services Webcast Information Session on 22 May 2018 to help services understand what they need to do to ensure they and their families transition to the Child Care Subsidy and learn more about the IHC service type.

 Frequently asked questions